lzwjava/lzwjava.github.io/original/2025-06-18-hydrogen-peroxide-foot-en.md

 generated: false
 ---

-I remember when I was in middle school, I had athlete's foot.
-Sometimes parts of my foot were white, and there were bubbles in the skin.
+When I was in middle school, I had athlete's foot.
+Sometimes parts of my foot were white, and the skin would peel off, leaving some dead skin.
 It seemed my foot had been sweating for a long time.
 When I came back home, my parents would help me wash my foot.
 It shocked them.

 After graduating from high school, I became less involved in sports.
 Though I knew my feet usually smelled, especially in the summer, I ignored it for years.